New Update!

 To explain the concept of bottom-of-funnel marketing, it’s important to see the entire marketing funnel in perspective.
 So let’s use an analogy: imagine that you’re shopping for a new TV in a busy electronics store.

-In terms of digital marketing, BOF marketing is the key to convincing potential customers to go ahead and make a purchase.
-It closes the gap between consideration, the mid-funnel stage, and conversion, by giving them the final push or incentive to make an informed decision.
+BOF marketing is the key to convincing potential customers to go ahead and make a purchase.
+It closes the gap between consideration, the mid-funnel stage, and conversion.
+It gives them the final push or incentive to make an informed decision.

 In the electronics store analogy, that could mean talking to a sales assistant who offers to waive the delivery fee if you purchase right now.

 But what about digital marketing?
-How do you encourage online buyers to make a purchase and potentially become loyal brand advocates when they are not right in front of you, but on ther laptop or phone?
+How do you encourage online buyers to make a purchase and potentially become loyal brand advocates?
+Even when they are not right in front of you, but on their laptop or phone?

 That’s where a well-thought-out BOF marketing strategy can really shine.

-In this article, we’ll take a look at some of the tactics, metrics and campaign examples used in successful BOF campaigns to help boost conversions.
-From retargeting ads to personalized messaging, you’ll find strategies here to help you master the art of bottom-of-funnel marketing and turn potential customers into loyal buyers.
+In this article, we’ll explore some of the tactics, metrics, and campaign examples of successful BOF marketing.
+From retargeting ads to personalized messaging, you’ll find strategies here to help you master the art of bottom-of-funnel marketing.
+Let’s start turning potential customers into loyal buyers.

 What is Bottom Funnel Marketing, or BOF?

 BOF marketing, also called lower-funnel marketing, is the last stage in the marketing funnel.
 The goal is to help guide people over the finishing line to conversion.
-At this stage, your aim is to convince potential customers to buy your product or service by providing content that really motivates them to take action.
+At this stage, your aim is to convince potential customers to buy your product or service.
+You do this by providing content that really motivates them to take action.

 Bottom-of-Funnel Tactics to Increase Conversions